DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Kerberos supports SSO in a single organization (not federation) it doesnt use 🚫SAML
     - Ticket authentication is a mechanism that employs a third-party entity to prove identification and provide authentication - Kerberos is a well-known ticket system
     - After users authenticate and prove their identity, Kerberos uses their proven identity to issue tickets, and user accounts present these tickets when accessing resources
-    - Kerberos version 5 relies on symmetric-key cryptography (AKA secret-key cryptography) using the Advanced Encryption Standard (AES) symmetric encryption protocol
+    - Kerberos version 5 relies on 📝symmetric-key cryptography (AKA secret-key cryptography) using the Advanced Encryption Standard 📝(AES) symmetric encryption protocol
     - Kerberos provides confidentiality and integrity for authentication traffic using end-to-end security and helps protect against eavesdropping and replay attacks
     - Kerberos elements: Kerberos has three core servers: the 📝Key Distribution Center (KDC), the 📝Authentication Server (AS), and the 📝Ticket Granting Server (TGS).
         - **Key Distribution Center (KDC)**: the trusted third party that provides authentication services.
 The KDC is the server that creates and distributes the 📝symmetric keys that are used to encrypt and decrypt the tickets by the user's machine and the destination server.
 It has two main parts: Kerberos Authentication Server (AS) and the ticket-granting service (TGS):